fossabot/autom8/README.md

 The package's goal is to facilitate the RPA development process and bring Python into the Intelligent Automation and Robotic Process Automation industries.

 Some conveniences  provided are:
- - Robust methods to navigate business applications frontends oriented towards efficiently managing large scale Automation endeavors.
+ - Robust methods to navigate business applications frontends oriented towards efficiently managing large scale Automation endeavors
  - RPA logging locally hosted or integrated with google clouds Stackdriver
  - Integration with SAP scripting client
- - Documentation and examples to create robust enterprise grade RPAs using python.
+ - Documentation and examples to create robust enterprise grade RPAs using python
  - Integration with major platforms for task specific business automaions

 ## Getting Started